Britney Spears’ Boyfriend Drops Wedding Bombshell

 Radar Online reports that Britney’s former husband, Kevin Federline, filed a police report against Jamie after he allegedly put his hands on the boy during an argument.

-Federline was quickly given 70 percent custody of the boys and a temporary restraining order was put in place to keep Jamie away from both of his grandsons.
+Kevin was quickly given 70 percent custody of the boys and a temporary restraining order was put in place to keep Jamie away from both of his grandsons.

-Sources claim that Britney Spears is so upset about the incident that she doesn’t think she’ll ever speak to her father again, and allegedly wants him removed as her conservator.
+Sources claim that Britney is so upset about the incident that she doesn’t think she’ll ever speak to her father again, and allegedly wants him removed as her conservator.